 Fleas have moved in!
-Your dog is scratching and biting itself and spinning around in circles erratically.
-You may have even noticed one of the tiny bloodsucking critters jump onto you.
-Your first concern might be about your poor pet, but that may be quickly followed by the alarming thought: "What about fleas on humans?
-Can fleas from my dog and cat live on me too?”
+Your dog is scratching and biting itself, spinning around in circles erratically and you may have even noticed one of the tiny bloodsucking critters jump onto you.
+Your first thoughts might be about your poor pet, quickly followed by the alarming question ‘can dog and cat fleas live on humans too?’

-First things first: can fleas live on humans?
+First things first, can cat or dog fleas live on humans?

-Ctenocephalides felis – the scientific name for cat fleas, and Ctenocephalides canis – the scientific name for dog fleas.
+Two specific species most commonly live and dine on your cats and dogs; Ctenocephalides felis – the scientific name for cat fleas – and Ctenocephalides canis – the scientific name for dog fleas.

-Despite their names, the most common flea found on both dogs and cats is the cat flea.
-That’s because fleas are not host specific, meaning that while their preferred host is a cat or dog, they will happily feed on any red-blooded mammal, including humans!
+Despite their names, the most common flea found on dogs and cats is the cat flea.
+That’s because fleas are not host specific, meaning that while their preferred host is a cat or dog, they will both happily feed on either cats or dogs, and sometimes humans!

 Is there also such a thing as a human flea?

-Yes, but don’t fret.
-There are around 2,000 kinds of flea worldwide but luckily only one type, Pulex irritans, lives on human beings and so far, it’s not much of a problem in Canada.
+Yes, but don’t fear.
+There are around 2,000 kinds of flea and luckily only one type, the human flea, Pulex irritans, lives on us and it’s rarely a problem in the UK.

 How do you know if you have been bitten by fleas?